Members of the European Parliament have approved extraordinary measures to censor speakers accused of hate speech.

 I can't see why I was arrested in the first place - it was a massive overreaction and a waste of everyone's time.
 The police didn't listen to me.
 They took the young homosexual guy's side straight away and read me my rights.

 I feel they try so hard to appear like they are protecting minorities, they go too far the other way.
 I want to be able to tell people the good word of the Gospel and think I should be free to do so.
-I wasn't speaking my opinions - I was quoting from the
+I wasn't speaking my opinions - I was quoting

 In court the boy's friend told the truth - that I hadn't assaulted him or called him homophobic names.
 I had simply answered his question and told him about Adam and Eve and Heaven and Hell.
 Preaching from the Bible is not a crime.